codepath/android_guides/Understanding-App-Resources.md

 You can specify multiple qualifiers for a single set of resources, separated by dashes.
 For example, drawable-en-sw600dp-land applies to English tablets in landscape orientation.
 Note that if you use multiple qualifiers for a resource directory, you must add them to the directory name **in the order they are listed** in the table above.
 See the official docs for the [complete set of qualifiers available](http://developer.android.com/guide/topics/resources/providing-resources.html#AlternativeResources).

-### Alias Resources

-When you have a resource that you'd like to use for more than one device configuration, you do not need to put the same resource in more than one alternative resource directory.
-Instead, you can [create an alternative resource](http://developer.android.com/guide/topics/resources/providing-resources.html#AliasResources) that acts as an alias for a resource saved in your default resource directory.

-### Best Resource Match

-When you request a resource for which you provide alternatives, Android selects which alternative resource to use at runtime, depending on the current device configuration.
-Read the [official resource guide](http://developer.android.com/guide/topics/resources/providing-resources.html#BestMatch) for a detailed overview of how the match is selected.

 ### Alternate Layout Files

 Often alternative resources are used to specify different layout files for phones and tablets.
 This can be done using the "smallest width" qualifer of `sw`.
 The folder structure might be setup as the following: